 - Not using the of-watchdog

 Only the watchdog and of-watchdog implement the correct healthcheck and shutdown signals to be compatible with Kubernetes' startup, scaling and termination mechanisms.
 If you are running a container exposing port

 8080 which does not use of-watchdog then the results are not representative.
-You will need to mimick exactly the mechanisms in the of-watchdog or use it as a shim.
+You will need to mirror the mechanisms in the of-watchdog or use it as a shim.

 - Only picking the best/worst case figure

 When using a scientific method you need to carry out multiple test runs and account for caching/memory/paging of the operating system including any additional background processes that may be running.
 The 99th percentile figures should be used, not the best or worst case figure from arbitrary runs.